fluxscape/fluxscape-docs/docs/getting-started/workflow.md

     <video width="100%" autoPlay muted loop src={useBaseUrl("/docs/getting-started/basic-concepts/edit-code.mp4")}/>
 </div>

 Not a skilled software developer?
-Don't worry; the philosophy of Noodl is to focus on the code that matters and remove much of the unnecessary complexities of software development.
-If you have a basic knowledge of JavaScript, you will go a long way with Noodl.
+Don't worry; the philosophy of FluxScape is to focus on the code that matters and remove much of the unnecessary complexities of software development.
+If you have a basic knowledge of JavaScript, you will go a long way with FluxScape.

 ## The cloud services

-Now it's time to take a look at the second part of the Noodl platform, the cloud services.
+Now it's time to take a look at the second part of the FluxScape platform, the cloud services.
 This is an important piece of any web application.
-You can create and manage cloud databases, or cloud services as they are refered to as, from within your Noodl project.
+You can create and manage cloud databases, or cloud services as they are refered to as, from within your FluxScape project.

 <div className="ndl-video">
     <video width="100%" autoPlay muted loop src={useBaseUrl("/docs/getting-started/basic-concepts/cloud-1.mp4")}/>
 </div>

-The Noodl cloud services will provide your applications with several important functions:
+The FluxScape cloud services will provide your applications with several important functions:

 - **Reading and Writing Data**: You can create **classes** to store **records**, which can then be read, filtered, and presented in your application.
 Dive in [here](/docs/guides/cloud-data/overview) to start learning about cloud services.